proinsias/an-independent-mind/docs/Books/How to Stop Losing Your Sht with Your Kids.md

 > Fatigue makes it harder to think clearly, solve even the most basic problems, focus our attention, manage our emotions, make good choices, and stay healthy.

 > There is great comfort in the knowledge that if we're making poor parenting choices, at least we're doing it together.

+> All that advice creates the illusion that we can fix any parenting problem that comes our way, even though some of the most common problems just aren't fixable.

+> We parents have been led to believe that it's our job to ensure our children's happiness.

+> But when it doesn't work, we end up thinking we've failed at parenting rather than realizing that the advice has failed us.

+> Taking responsibility for shit that's not your fault what parenting is all about.